openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 `Object` is exempt from the "contagion" of the requirement of empty constructors.

+In its role as a sort of "honorary interface", `Object` commits to neither kind of class; it implements neither of the marker interfaces `IdentityObject` nor `PrimitiveObject`.
+Yet the existing behavior of the expression `new Object()` creates an identity object.
+It seems that `Object` is wearing too many hats!
+The JVM will have to give special treatment to the bytecode instruction `new java/lang/Object`, which after link resolution will create an identity object of a secret substitute class which has no fields (like `Object`) and implements `IdentityObject`.
+The verifier does not have to know about this, and the subsequent `invokespecial` of `Object::<init>` will be the only initialization the object ever experiences.
+This secret class will be designed to allow this treatment.

 If an identity class declares a primitive superclass candidate as its super, it must (as usual) call the superclass `<init>` method, but the JVM links this call straight up to the no-arg constructor of `Object`, skipping the intervening